messerli90/hunterio/readme.md

 ### Email Count

 This API endpoint allows you to know how many email addresses we have for one domain or for one company.
-It's free and doesn't require authentication.
+It's free and does not require authentication.

 > This endpoint is public does not require an API key